DESTINATIONS · CALABRIA

 Culture and Architecture

-Walking along the Sentiero dell'Inglese, one can come across many elements of Greek culture.
-The characteristic agricultural terraces and buildings that can still be found in Bova and Amendolea are examples of the Greek aptitude for architecture and agriculture.
-These structures are not only evidence of historical Greek settlement but also testimony to their ability to adapt to the difficult, mountainous terrain of Calabria.
-Modern-day Bova serves as the capital of the Bovesìa area, where Byzantine and Hellenic tradition remains alive in architecture and everyday life.
+Walking along the Sentiero dell'Inglese, one can come across many traces of local culture rooted in the centuries-long history of the region.
+The characteristic agricultural terraces and buildings visible in Bova and Amendolea are primarily the result of traditional farming and long adaptation to the harsh, mountainous landscape.
+Modern-day Bova serves as one of the most important centres of the Bovesìa area, where the memory of Byzantine and Grecanico tradition remains alive.

 Mythology and Art